Anjali Sudhakar

 Anjali is an Indian actress who appeared in Kannada cinema.
 Her original name was Shantha, before director Kashinath named her as Anjali.

 Family

-Anjali is married to Sudhakar and since 1998 has settled in Dubai.
+Anjali is married to Sudhakar and since 1998 has settled in Bengaluru.
 She has two daughters.

 Career

 Anjali has acted in more than 97 films.
 Some of her notable films are Anantana Avantara, Neenu Nakkare Haalu Sakkare, Tharle Nan Maga, Appa Nanjappa Maga Gunajappa, Ksheera Saagara, Kalavida, Kona Eedaithe, Undu Hodha Kondu Hodha and Utkarsha.
 She has acted opposite Vishnuvardhan, Ambareesh, Anant Nag, Jaggesh, Kumar Govind, Kumar Bangarappa, Sridhar, Sunil, Jai Jagadish and Ravikiran.
 She has also acted in the television series Netharavathi after a twenty year hiatus.